Vital Changes Which You Need To Know About 2019 IFRS Update

 Amendments to IAS 40 Investment Property

 The amendment is applicable for the time period starting on or after July 1 2018(you don’t need to apply for annual statements for the year which ended on 31 December 2018).
-The amendment made it clear about transfers of a property to or from investment property.
+The amendment clarified the transfer of a property to or from investment property.
 This type of a transfer can be done only when there is proof of change in use.
 But the change in intentions of the management for property usage is not a proof about change in use.